asg0451/daftka/PLAN.md

         - desired replication factor
         - what nodes are in the cluster and what their assignments are
         - etc
+- Partition Group (for organization; just a raft group comprised of Partition Replica Servers)
 - Partition Replica Server
     - responsible for a given topic-partition replica
     - may be leader or follower in raft group